Retirement Living Hub

 • How much are you willing to pay in deductibles, co-pays, and co-insurance before Medicare or your supplemental plan covers costs?

 Original Medicare with a comprehensive Medigap plan (like Plan G or N) generally offers the lowest out-of-pocket costs for services, but with higher monthly premiums.
 Medicare Advantage plans often have lower premiums but require co-pays for almost every service.
+I manage our finances with a level of detail that belongs in a NASA mission, so calculating these costs was fundamental to our decision-making.

 4. Doctor and Hospital Preferences: